 One of the lesser-known things to do in Herceg Novi is to hike through the dense Savina Forest.
 A network of trails traverses the protected area, which is home to a variety of flora and fauna.

-Trekkers can follow the shaded paths through the forest to the Savina Monastery and the town of Meljine.
+Trekkers can follow the shaded paths through the forest to Savina Monastery and the town of Meljine.

 #14 Sip Wine at the Savina Winery